 $142.85 Pesos = $1,000.00 / 7

-The DBPR is used to calculate all benefits except benefits related to severance pay.
-The daily rate used to calculate severance pay is called the “Salario Diario Integrado,” Spanish for Integrated Daily Pay Rate (IDPR).
-The difference is that the IDPR includes all cash benefits, including commissions and allowances, in addition to the base salary that the DBPR considers.
+The DBPR will be used to calculate all benefits except benefits related to severance pay.
+The daily rate used to calculate severance pay is called the “Salario Diario Integrado”, Spanish for Integrated Daily Pay Rate (IDPR).
+The difference is that the IDPR includes all cash benefits including commissions and allowances in addition to the base salary that the DBPR considers.

-The vacation premium is the employee’s paid amount on top of his regular pay during vacation days.
-Mexican Federal Labor Law requires a minimum of 25 percent.
-For example, if an employee’s daily rate is $100 pesos per day, their pay during the vacation period will be $125 pesos per day.
-Most companies will provide a vacation premium between 50-100%; some go as high as 150%.
+The vacation premium is the amount that the employee receives on top of his regular pay during vacation days.
+Mexican Federal Labor Law requires a minimum of 25 per cent.
+This means that, for example, if an employee’s daily rate is $100 pesos per day their pay during the vacation period will be $125 pesos per day.
+Most companies will provide a vacation premium between 50-100%, some go as high as 150%.

 There are seven required paid holidays in Mexico

-Contrary to common belief in the United States, “Cinco de Mayo,” commemorating Puebla’s Battle, where Mexico defeated the French on May 5th, is not a commonly observed or celebrated holiday.
+Contrary to common belief in the United States, “Cinco de Mayo”, commemorating the Battle of Puebla where Mexico defeated the French on May 5th is not a commonly observed or celebrated holiday.